-I began photographing as a boy with a Brownie in the Fifties but didn’t start calling myself a photographer until 1968 while an English major at UT Austin.
-In 1970, I moved to New York and enrolled at NYU Film School but withdrew when drawn instead to the romance of photographing the streets of the city.
+I began photographing as a boy with a Brownie in the fifties but didn’t start calling myself a photographer until 1968 while an English major at UT Austin.
+In 1970, I moved to New York and enrolled at NYU Film School but I withdrew when drawn instead to the romance and excitement of photographing the streets of the city.

-Over the next dozen years I explored New York photographically.
-I shot editorially, publishing regularly at The Village Voice, The SoHo Weekly News, and occasionally in Esquire, The NY Times Sunday Magazine, Travel & Leisure, etc. Discouraged by irregular recompense, I spent 1975 in a day job, working in a small custom, commercial black and white darkroom, and I became a printer.
+I took workshops with Lisette Model, David Vestal, Lee Friedlander, Ralph Hattersley, and others, and over the next dozen years, I explored New York photographically.
+I shot editorially, publishing regularly at The Village Voice, The SoHo Weekly News, and occasionally in Esquire, The NY Times Sunday Magazine, Travel & Leisure, etc. Discouraged by irregular and insufficient recompense, I spent 1975 in a day job, working in a small custom, commercial black-and-white darkroom, and I became a printer.

 I began producing projects more concerned with the nature of image-making.
 I produced a series of iconic Americans shot from the television, the facades of corporate headquarters, the blurred scenery outside the windows of trains, and anonymous businessmen plowing the sidewalks of Wall Street.

 I exhibited my work at galleries such as Foto, The Mid-Town Y, Nikon House, and Fashion Moda.
-I freelanced around town, worked as an editorial researcher at Magnum, taught workshops at Hunter College, and printed for many other photographers.
-I was published in all the photo magazines, and I received a grant from the NY State Council on the Arts.
+I freelanced around town, was an editorial researcher at Magnum, taught workshops at Hunter College, and printed for many other photographers.
+I was published in all the photo magazines, I was reviewed in AfterImage and in the Arts Section of The Sunday New York Times, and I received a grant from the NY State Council on the Arts.

-I moved to New Mexico in 2006, actively reengaged with my personal photography, and taught myself a little digital.
+I moved to New Mexico in 2006, actively re-engaged with my personal photography, and taught myself a little digital.
 I shot a series of people on cell-phones in New York while acquainting myself with new equipment and procedures; photos of fire while withstanding a blizzard my first Winter in Santa Fe; and, while increasingly ill from advanced liver disease, I photographed hundreds of anonymous graves throughout New Mexico marked only by the arrangement of rocks.
-Sixteen of these prints were exhibited at the New Mexico Museum of Art.
-When I received a liver transplant in 2013, I stopped that project.
+When I received a liver transplant in 2013, I stopped shooting that project, and in 2014, the New Mexico Museum of Art exhibited sixteen prints from the series.
 With renewed gusto, I now photograph portraits, still lives, and landscapes culminating in two series I call Geometrics and The Empire of Texas.
-I currently show in a little gallery in Santa Fe and write for a local journal.
+I showed in a little gallery and wrote for a local journal in Santa Fe until just before my 70th birthday in 2017 when I moved to Houston, two days before Hurricane Harvey hit, and where I am still finding my sea-legs.
+On March 1, 2018, a selection of my Texas photos opened at the El Paso Museum of Art where they remained on display through the end of June.

-My work is represented in the Sam Wagstaff Collection at the J. Paul Getty Museum, the Houston Museum of Fine Art, the San Francisco Museum of Modern Art, and some other places.
+My work is represented in the Sam Wagstaff Collection at the J. Paul Getty Museum, the Houston Museum of Fine Art, the San Francisco Museum of Modern Art, the Museum of the City of New York, the New York Public Library, and a few other places.

-I have read countless books and articles about photography, engaged in passionate and endless discussions about it, taught and taken workshops about it, taught it at universities, written about it, exhibited and curated the work of others, and generally given the subject a great deal of thought.
-I’ve read enough critiques, opinions, interpretations, quips and “artist statements” to make my head explode.
+I’ve worked professionally as a photographer and I’ve read countless books and articles about it.
+I’ve engaged in passionate discussions about it; both taken and taught workshops about it; taught it at universities; written about it; exhibited my own work; edited, curated and exhibited the work of others; and generally given the subject a great deal of thought.
+I’ve read enough critiques, opinions, interpretations, quips, and artist statements to make my head explode.